cprieto/roboblog/content/2020-08-27-data-structures-quicksort.md

 | Best case (using good pivot)            | $\mathcal{O}(n)$   | $\mathcal{O}(n \log{n})$ |
 | Worst case (a lot of repeated elements) | $\mathcal{O}(n^2)$ | $\mathcal{O}(n^2)$       |

 This is why is so important to _at least_ know your sorting algorithms, not a single algorithm applies to every situation.
 We will see more of this in the upcoming blog posts (we will continue with sorting for a while).

+Runnable snippet for this code: [https://pl.kotl.in/3fXRcrTqB](https://pl.kotl.in/3fXRcrTqB)